Canada and China in heated spat at UN over allegations of hostage diplomacy - Local News 8

 The Chinese government had repeatedly insisted that both the Canadian nationals were not being held in response to Meng’s arrest, saying the charges against them were “iron-clad.”

-Meng’s case is “completely different” from that of Kovrig and Spavor, China’s representative to the UN said Monday, insisting the two Canadians had been engaged in acts “that endanger Chinese security.”
+Meng’s case is “completely different” from that of Kovrig and Spavor, Chinese representative Liu said Monday, insisting the two Canadians had been engaged in acts “that endanger Chinese security.”

-He also repeated an assertion made earlier by state media that the pair confessed to their crimes, although the Canadian government has not indicated that Kovrig and Spavor confessed to any offenses.
+Liu also repeated an assertion made earlier by state media that the pair confessed to their crimes, although the Canadian government has not indicated Kovrig and Spavor confessed to any offenses.

-“We hope that Canada can face up to the facts squarely, correct their mistakes and draw lessons from what happened so that they do not make further mistakes,” the representative warned.
+“We hope that Canada can face up to the facts squarely, correct their mistakes and draw lessons from what happened so that they do not make further mistakes,” Liu warned.

 Canada responded, with a delegation representative saying Meng had been treated with judicial independence and rule of law, and noting “she spoke outside the Vancouver courthouse to thank the court.”